Sam-Bieberich/cgroups_mig/README.md

 # cgroups + MIG

+Notably, designed for Vista nodes (72-core CPU); in the setup script, this would need to be changed for other devices.

 ## File Descriptions

 - `mig_flags.sh`: A bash script to enable or disable MIG CPU affinity settings as well as offering other toggles via flags